Green valley galaxies in the cosmic web: internal versus environmental quenching: Results

 \subsection{Fractions of red, blue and green galaxies in different environments}

 We show the number of red, blue and green galaxies available in different environments of the cosmic web in the top two panels of \autoref{fig:fgreen1}.
 The top left and right panel of this figure respectively correspond to $R_2=10 \hmpc$ and $R_2=40 \hmpc$.
 The top left panel shows that the number of galaxies for each class peaks at local dimension of $D=1.5$.
 This implies that the most abundant structures on length scales of $10 \hmpc$ have a morphology which is intermediate between filaments ($D=1$) and sheets ($D=2$).
 These structures could represent the curved filaments or the intersecting regions between filaments and sheets.
 The number of galaxies in different classes peak at the local dimension of $D=2$ in the top right panel which indicates that the cosmic web is dominated by the sheet-like patterns when analyzed on a length scale of $40 \hmpc$.
 There is a clear shift of the location of the peak with increasing length scales which suggests that there is a gradual transition of the local dimension of the morphological patterns in the cosmic web with increasing length scales.
 The fraction of red, blue and green galaxies in different environments for $R_2=10 \hmpc$ and $R_2=40 \hmpc$ are respectively shown in the two bottom panels of \autoref{fig:fgreen1}.
 The results suggest that the fraction of red galaxies decreases with the increasing local dimension of their host environment.
 We see a reverse trend for the blue galaxies.
-These trends were reported earlier in a paper by \citet{pandey20a}.
-In the present work, our primary focus is to understand the abundance of green galaxies in different environments of the cosmic web and the physical processes that drives the transition in these galaxies.
+These trends were reported earlier in a paper by \citep{pandey20a}.
+Here, we would like to make it clear that these results in \autoref{fig:fgreen1} are shown here only for the sake of completeness.
+In the present work, we are primarily interested in the green valley galaxies.
+We would like to understand the relative importance of internal physical processes and external environments in driving the transition in green valley galaxies.

 We also show the fraction of green galaxies in different geometric environments of the cosmic web in the two bottom panels of \autoref{fig:fgreen1}.
 We find that $\sim 15\%$ galaxies in each geometric environment are green.
 The fraction of green galaxies are nearly independent of the local dimension of their host environments.

 Mass of a galaxy plays an important role in quenching star formation.
 The star formation is quenched in galaxies above a critical mass.
 The massive galaxies are more common in high density environments.
 It is known that the geometric environments with smaller local dimension have higher local densities \citep{pandey20a}.
 In general, filaments are denser than sheets and the sheets are denser than the fields.
 So a higher fraction of red galaxies in filaments than sheets and fields may simply arise due to a higher abundance of more massive galaxies in filaments compared to the other geometric environments.
 A similar argument applies for the blue galaxies which have a relatively lower mass and are more abundant in low density environments with higher local dimension.
 Thus a higher fraction of galaxies are expected to be mass quenched in environments with smaller local dimension.
 The green galaxies are intermediate between red and blue galaxies and it is interesting to see that the fraction of green galaxies is nearly independent of environment in \autoref{fig:fgreen1}.